circlefin/malachite/qa/README.md

 You can continue executing the rest of the setup commands, until you want to configure the network with `setup_config`.
 You will need the application for the correct generation of the application configuration.

-You can also run this command on the `cc` server (see the `ssh-cc` command below).
-Caveat: you need to copy the source code over to the server
+You can also run this command on the `cc` server, but you need to copy the source code over to the server.

 ### 4.5 (optional) Connect to the CC server